MagnusStrom/Arobic/README.md

 ## Intro
-ArobicOS is a Lightweight, Linux-based OS with a frontend in HTML/CSS/JS.
+ArobicOS is a Lightweight, Linux-based OS in HTML/CSS/JS.

 This OS is in ALPHA, so expect bugs.